programerkotik/etraChallenge_ICS_Solution/README.md

 - pandas
 - itertools

-You can install these libraries using pip by running the following command:

-`pip install numpy matplotlib pandas itertools`

 The main function of the code is get_saccades(df, l=5), which takes as input a DataFrame df containing the eye tracking data, and an optional parameter $\lambda$ which is the value of lambda to use in the saccade detection algorithm.
 The function returns a copy of the input DataFrame with an additional column 'Saccade' indicating whether each sample corresponds to a saccade, and columns 'Speed in x coordinate' and 'Speed in y coordinate' containing the speed of the eye in each coordinate.

 The function `aggregate_fixations(df)` takes as input the DataFrame returned by get_saccades and it will add a new column `'Saccade.event'` indicating the start of a saccade and a fixation.